IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-spanner-guardium/README.md

 ### Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
-2. Enable the connector if it is already disabled, before uploading the universal connector.
+2. Enable the universal connector if it is disabled.
 3. Click upload File and select the [guardium_logstash-offline-plugins-gcp-pubsub-spanner.zip](SpannerOverPubSubPackage/guardium_logstash-offline-plugins-gcp-pubsub-spanner.zip) plug-in.
 After it is uploaded, click OK.
 This is not necessary for Guardium Data Protection v12.0 and later.
 4. Click Upload File and select the key.json file.
 After it is uploaded, click OK.
 5. Click the Plus sign to open the Connector Configuration dialog box.